-Reporting Framework
+Reporting framework

-To ensure progress on this Plan, the DEI Working Group and Accessibility Committee meet monthly to discuss the status of project priorities.
+To ensure progress on this Plan, the DEI Working Group, including Accessibility Committee representatives, meet on a monthly basis to discuss the status of project priorities.
 Updates are provided to FII executive and all staff at monthly staff meetings.
 FII's priorities and progress related to DEI and accessibility are reported to FII's Board of Directors on a quarterly basis with the Board providing strategic guidance on FII's approach.
 At the end of each year, a report on all outcomes against priorities is completed alongside the development of the next annual Plan.